alex21738/Image_Classification-American_Sign_Language/README.md

  ## Insightful Analysis

- - 'R', 'T', and 'V' were the most miss predicted
+ - 'R', 'T', and 'V' were the most miss predicted letters
  - Other signs were incorrectly predicted as 'U' and 'T' most often
  ![amer_sign2.png](Pictures/amer_sign2.png)